NotPentium/NFS_ElectronicsTeamToolbox/Valkyrie/oscillatorCircuitDesign/oscillatorDesignTheory.md

 The startup time is the duration required for the oscillation to start and build up until reaching a stable phase.
 If the oscillator is paired with a quartz-crystal resonator characterized by a high Q-factor, startup time is higher when ceramic resonators are used.
 The crystal's nominal frequency inversely affects startup time.

-Startup problems usually arise due to improperly dimensioned
+Startup problems usually arise due to improperly dimensioned.